01

 In: World travel news

-Cabin owners rebel against new rental regulations ISLAND PARK — As of late Friday, Feb.
+ISLAND PARK — As of late Friday, Feb.
 26, twenty-eight vacation cabin owners had filed paperwork with Fremont County protesting regulations the county commissioners recently imposed on people who rent their cabins on a short term basis.

 They each filed a form provided by the state Attorney General’s office titled, “Request for Taking Analysis.”